krancour/kargo-examples/01-argocd-driven/02-helm-driven/03-chart-n-image/README.md

-In this example, stage-specific Argo CD `Application` resources point directly at a specific version of the `nginx` chart in the Bitnami Helm chart repository _and_ mix in a specific version of the `public.ecr.aws/nginx/nginx` container image.
+In this example, stage-specific Argo CD `Application` resources point at specific versions of the `nginx` chart in the Bitnami Helm chart repository _and_ mix in specific versions of the `public.ecr.aws/nginx/nginx` container image.
 Kargo watches the chart repository for new versions of the `nginx` chart _and_ watches for new versions of the `public.ecr.aws/nginx/nginx` image.